Board Under Scrutiny: A Director's Essential Guide to Cyber Security Governance

 The Cost of Inaction vs. Proactive Investment

-Many boards fail to appropriately calibrate cyber security investment to risk.
-Training seems expensive.
-Hiring skilled professionals increases overheads.
-Security assessments and consultancy fees add up.
+Too many boards struggle to properly calibrate cyber security investment against risk.
+Training looks expensive on a spreadsheet.
+Hiring skilled professionals pushes overheads up.
+Security assessments and consultancy fees pile on top of everything else.

 The Financial Impact of a Breach